Links to Some Published Best Practices for Genebanking

 Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado, 80521 (Gayle.Volk@usda.gov)

-The purpose of this chapter is to provide ready access to some additional resources for some best practices for plant genetic resource conservation and genebanking.
+The purpose of this chapter is to provide ready access to some resources related to best practices for conserving and genebanking crop wild relatives.

 Outline